pf1cha/hotels_playground/README.md

 # Information about dataset
 A dataset was taken from [Kaggle](https://www.kaggle.com/datasets/mojtaba142/hotel-booking?resource=download).

+# Goal of the project
+The goal of this project is to predict whether a hotel booking will be canceled or not based on various features provided in booking dataset.

 # Preprocessing data
 For preprocessing the data, I used the feature importance method to select the most relevant features for the model.
 At the begging, I encoded categorical features using categorical encoding and got rid of the irrelevant features